 3. Functional and presentation currency

-The functional currency and presentation currency are is the United States of America Dollar (USD), which corresponds to the currency of the main economic environment in which TGI operates.
+The items included in these financial statements are presented using Colombian pesos.
+The functional currency is the United States of America dollar (USD), which corresponds to the currency of the main economic environment in which TGI operates.